Vong Jun Yi

 Using the quadratic formula,

-We’ve rejected the positive root since $y$ is always negative within our region $R$.
+We’ve rejected the positive root since yy is always negative within our region RR.
 Then, squaring both sides and expanding yields